WordPress/openverse-frontend/TESTING_GUIDELINES.md

 Please review the [WordPress Accessibility Handbook](https://make.wordpress.org/accessibility/handbook/).

+The [WAI-ARIA](https://www.w3.org/TR/wai-aria/) spec.
+This document describes, in detail, all of the documented types of interactions that happen on most websites and the accessibility properties of them.
+Many of them also include examples.

 Gutenberg also has an excellent [Accessibility Testing Guide](https://github.com/WordPress/gutenberg/blob/086b77ed409a70a6c6a6e74dee704851eff812f2/docs/contributors/accessibility-testing.md) with specific instructions for setting up screen readers for testing with.

 ### General recommendations